not9ahmed/blog/README.md

 - Creator should be able to delete blog post in the system
 - Creator should be able to upload images to blog posts to the system
 - Users should be able to view the blog posts and filter based on types
+- User should also be able to search through the blog based on title and description

 ## Tools to be Used